rifaibassel/OctoFarm-Documentation/src/installation/trying-alpha-versions.md

 `cd / DIR` into the directory.

-Run the commands `git fetch && git checkout development && git pull`
+Run the commands `git fetch origin development && git checkout development && git pull`

 This will fetch the latest data from the github repository for you.